AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper addresses the limitations of previous methods by presenting a novel self-improving library learning framework, \textbf{AlphaOPT}, for formulating optimization programs. \textbf{AlphaOPT} can learn from answer labels only, achieves much stronger out-of-distribution generalization than fine-tuning–based methods, and provides interpretable and auditable structured knowledge to support human involvement in real-world practice.
-The learned experience library reveals LLMs’ characteristic failure patterns and underlying causes across domain-specific modeling, mathematical formulation, and solver syntax handling.
-Case study results show that insights with high success rate primarily address fundamental modeling errors with clear structures, while insights with high mismatch rate or low effectiveness expose the overgeneralization of structurally complex knowledge and highlight the need further to improve the pedagogical clarity and applicability conditions of insights.
+This paper addresses the limitations of previous methods by presenting \textbf{AlphaOPT}, a novel self-improving library learning framework for formulating optimization programs.
+Its core innovations lie in organizing experience as a self-updating hierarchical taxonomy of structured insights, generating and updating these insights under solver verification, and continually refining their applicability conditions from cross-task evidence.
+Learning from answer labels alone, it achieves much stronger out-of-distribution generalization than fine-tuning–based methods while providing interpretable, auditable knowledge that exposes LLMs’ characteristic failure patterns across domain modeling, formulation, and solver syntax.
+Finally, the framework generalizes beyond optimization formulation to broader domains such as OR algorithm design and general-purpose code generation, suggesting its promise as a general paradigm for knowledge-intensive reasoning.

 Looking ahead, we highlight three promising directions.
-First, reasoning-oriented test-time scaling, which is already powerful in other domains, could be particularly effective for OR formulations, where results are inherently verifiable.
-Second, strengthening datasets with both academic research and large-scale real-world industry problems will move LLM systems beyond the toy examples that dominate current benchmarks, enabling progress toward truly large-scale optimization tasks.
-Third, moving beyond correctness toward improving the efficiency of formulations is crucial for real-world deployment, and our self-improving library learning approach offers a promising path toward that goal.
+First, reasoning-oriented test-time scaling is especially promising for OR, whose results are inherently verifiable.
+Second, scaling to large-scale, real-world industrial problems beyond the toy examples that dominate current benchmarks, and moving beyond correctness toward more efficient algorithms, are both crucial for practical deployment, and our self-improving library offers a promising path toward them.
+Third, as LLM-based agentic coding frameworks become an increasingly effective tool for complex reasoning and software-engineering tasks, the condition-aware insights learned here could be elevated into higher-level, composable agent skills that abstract away from surface narratives and transfer at the workflow level.